 OIL TEMPERATURE: Pumps and components such as bearings and oil seals will be affected by high heat.
-Cool operating temperatures (below 130° F) will produce conditions which result in extended oil life, providing target SUS is met.
+Cool operating temperatures (below 130°F) will produce conditions which result in extended oil life, providing target SSU is met.

-SUS: Saybolt Universal Seconds
+SSU: Saybolt Seconds Universal

 The number of seconds required for 60ml of a fluid to pass through an orifice of a given size at one atmosphere at a controlled temperature.
-If no temperature is stated, it is assumed as 100° F [38° C.] Viscosity Index (V.I.) is an indication of a fluid's rate of change.
+If no temperature is stated, it is assumed as 100 degrees F [38 degrees C.] Viscosity Index [V.I.] is an indication of a fluid's rate of change.